-^{}Amounts for state aid programs are reported by fiscal year, whereas Pell and SEOG are reported by award year (see Glossary)
+\Amounts for state aid programs are reported by fiscal year, whereas Pell and SEOG are reported by award year (see Glossary)

-The federal Pell Grant Program is the largest source of grant aid in Texas, awarding about 528,000 undergraduate students more than \$2.1 billion in award year (AY) 2017-2018.
-Combined with the Federal Educational Opportunity Grant (SEOG), the federal government provided about half of the grant dollars in Texas.
+The federal Pell Grant Program is the largest source of grant aid in Texas, awarding about 519,000 undergraduate students more than \$2.1 billion in award year (AY) 2018-2019.
+Combined with the Federal Supplemental Educational Opportunity Grant (SEOG), the federal government provided about 40 percent of the grant dollars in Texas.
+Institutional grants were awarded to about 312,000 students, totaling over \$2 billion in AY 2018-2019.

-The four largest state grant programs in Texas provided about 15 percent of the grant dollars in Texas in AY 2017-2018.
-The Towards EXcellence, Access, and Success (TEXAS) Grant is the largest of the state grant programs, disbursing over \$383 million in AY 2016-2017.
+The four largest state grant programs in Texas provided 13 percent of the grant dollars in Texas in AY 2018-2019.
+The Towards EXcellence, Access, and Success (TEXAS) Grant is the largest of the state grant programs, disbursing over \$400 million in AY 2018-2019.
 TEXAS Grants are available to baccalaureate students who meet a variety of financial and academic criteria, with priority consideration given to students who meet additional academic criteria and a priority filing deadline.
 The Texas Educational Opportunity Grant (TEOG) serves financially needy students at public two-year colleges, the Tuition Equalization Grant (TEG) is available to financially needy students at private, non-profit institutions, and the Texas Public Educational Opportunity Grant (TPEG) is awarded to needy public college and university students out of tuition set-asides.

-Aid issued under HB 3015, which requires institutions to "set aside" at least 15 percent of all tuition charges exceeding \$46 per semester credit hour (SCH) for financial aid to needy resident students, and institutional aid made up more than one quarter of grant aid dollars in Texas in AY 2017-2018.
-Almost \$250 million in HB 3015 grants were awarded to about 106,000 students, and about \$996 million in institutional grants were awarded to about 185,000 students in AY 2017-2018.
+Aid issued under HB 3015, which requires institutions to "set aside" at least 15 percent of all tuition charges exceeding \$46 per semester credit hour (SCH) for financial aid to needy resident students, and institutional aid made up more than one quarter of grant aid dollars in Texas in AY 2018-2019.
+More than \$310 million in HB 3015 grants were awarded to about 129,000 students, and about \$698 million in institutional grants were awarded to about 160,000 students in AY 2018-2019.

-Source: Aid in Texas: Texas Higher Education Coordinating Board, Report on Student Financial Aid in Texas Higher Education, Fiscal Year 2018 (http://reportcenter.thecb.state.tx.us/reports/data/report-on-student-financial-aid-in-texas-higher-education-for-fy-2018/).
+Source: Aid in Texas: Texas Higher Education Coordinating Board, Report on Student Financial Aid in Texas Higher Education, Fiscal Year 2019 (http://reportcenter.thecb.state.tx.us/reports/data/report-on-student-financial-aid-in-texas-higher-education-for-fy-2018/).